stormpath/stormpath-flask/docs/index.rst

         logout_user()
         return redirect(url_for('.index'))

-After the user has been logged out, we'll redirect the user to the index page of the website (which we have yet to create).
+After the user has been logged out, we'll redirect the user to the home page of the website (which we have yet to create).